Mexico finds radioactive load from stolen truck

 Military troops mounted a security perimeter around the small container emblazoned with logos for hazardous materials until it was removed from the site by the country's nuclear safety commission, according to media reports.

-The material, normally used in industrial radiography, was housed in a specialized container and would only pose a health risk if the housing was tampered with, Mexico's interior ministry said in a statement.
+The material, normally used in industrial radiography, was housed in a specialised container and would only pose a health risk if the housing was tampered with, Mexico's interior ministry said in a statement.

 The truck, which belongs to a metalworking company, had been stolen on Thursday.